cwaldbieser/txcas/docs/overview.rst

 My goals for this project are as follows:

 * Produce a working, production quality CAS server that implements all the required features of the CAS protocol v2 and v3.
-I am not implementing the old `/samlValidate` support, as the CAS protocol v3 now supports attribute release.
+I am not implementing `/samlValidate` support, as the CAS protocol v3 supports attribute release.
 * Provide a flexible and customizable plugin architecture.
 Don't try to include every option in the core server.
 * Keep the code base simple to learn and understand.